-In order to get a reflectivity pattern, like the one shown in Figure 4, we have to measure the reflectivities R at different values of Q_z .
+In order to get a reflectivity pattern, like the one shown in Figure 4, we have to measure the reflectivities R at different values of $Q_z$ .
 According to Equation (8) we may either select a certain neutron wavelength and measure R at different incident angles, or select a suitable value of the incident angle and use neutrons of different wavelengths.
-The first approach is often adopted at nuclear reactor sources, where because of the continuous flux coming from the source, neutrons with a certain wavelength are selected (by means of a velocity selector) and their incident angle is changed to get the Q_z dependence.
+The first approach is often adopted at nuclear reactor sources, where because of the continuous flux coming from the source, neutrons with a certain wavelength are selected (by means of a velocity selector) and their incident angle is changed to get the $Q_z$ dependence.

-At a spallation source, a pulsed "white" beam is sent on the sample and the angle is constant (or at most limited to a small number of different values).
-The neutron wavelength is evaluated by measuring the time Δt required to fly from a certain reference point to the detector, whose distance is D: in this way we have access to the neutron speed that we can correlate to its wavelength through de Broglie's equation:
+At a spallation source, the following approach is used to measure reflectivities.
+In this case a pulsed "white" beam is sent on the sample and the angle is constant (or at most limited at a small number of different values).
+The neutron wavelength is evaluated by measuring the time $\Delta t$ required to fly from a certain reference point to the detector, whose distance is D: in this way we have access to the neutron speed that we can correlate to its wavelength through de Broglie's equation: